StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - [Relations to component groups are shown as solid lines](/use/stackstate-ui/perspectives/topology-perspective.md#direct-and-indirect-relations).
 In StackState 4.3 a grouped relation was displayed as a dashed line when the group of relations was not complete in the sense that each component in the group received that relation (this is also called surjective).
 STAC-11621
 - Improve how component names are displayed in the Topology Perspective.
 STAC-13063
 - The component finder modal can now be invoked using the [keyboard shortcut](/use/stackstate-ui/keyboard-shortcuts.md) `CTRL`+`SHIFT`+`F`.
 STAC-12957
-- [Redesigned the component popover](/use/stackstate-ui/perspectives/topology-perspective.md#component-context-menu) to give direct access to component actions and make it easier to use.
-STAC-12909

 **Bug fixes**